angurgapi/pillowgen/readme.md

 # pillowgen — Payment Receipt Generator (FastAPI + Pillow)

-Generate a clean, single-item **PAID** receipt PNG from a tiny web form.
+Generate a **PAID** receipt PNG for OCR & automatch testing purpose from a tiny web form.
 No font installs, no database, no storage — just submit the form and download the image.

 ## ✨ Features